hassanaitoundjar/iptvprovider/src/data/post/how-to-fix-iptv-buffering-issues-complete-troubleshooting-guide.md

 ---

-**Still experiencing issues?** Contact your IPTV service provider for additional support and server-side troubleshooting.
+**Still experiencing issues?** [Contact our support team](/contact) for additional assistance and server-side troubleshooting.
+Or check our [download page](/download) to ensure you have the latest app version.